prihac/quick-ssl-setup/README.md

-# ssl-setup
-Quick SSL Setup

-# SSL Setup Script
+# Quick SSL Setup Script
 This script is designed to automate the process of issuing and installing SSL certificates using Let's Encrypt for domains using the acme.sh client.
 ## Installation